maquanyi/harbour/README.md

 Harbour is a container node agent, which runs on the host machine, works as a proxy for users to eliminate the differences between containers.
 For example, harbour takes over docker local socket and network port to provides services for clients.

 ## How it works
+Harbour is implemented as a configurable, pluggable HTTP proxy for the Docker API.
 As a proxy, harbour stands between user and container engine.
 When receives command from user, harbour identify and dispatch it to corresponding container engine in backend, such as docker or rkt.
+At present, you can use docker client as a user client to communicate with harbour, and in the long run, harbour client will be provided for the convenience of customers.

 ## Current Status
-Until now, harbour can work as a proxy for docker daemon, support for other containers(e.g. rkt) is already under way.
+At the time of writing, harbour can work as a proxy for docker daemon, support for other containers(e.g. rkt) is already under way.
 It's a work in progress, so bear with us :)

 ## Try it out
+Although harbour is still in development, we encourage you to try out the tool and give feedback.

 ### Build